Who is Endurance International Group and why should you care?

 - Little to no innovation and is “bare bones”

-- Outages are common: you’re not protected
+- Outages are common: you’re not special

 - Join Facebook Groups to get unbiased opinions

 - Now you know: never use an EIG brand for hosting

 1. List of 80+ EIG owned hosting companies

 Most EIG brands can be found on their Wikipedia page.